-Strategic risks are aligned to Council's promises and objectives and are actively monitored and updated throughout the year.
-In 2018/19 the strategic risk register was reviewed and updated, and was reported to the Strategic Management Team and the Audit Committee.
+Strategic risks are aligned to the Council's promises and objectives and are actively monitored and updated throughout the year.
+In 2019/20 the strategic risk register was reviewed and updated, and was reported to Strategic Management Team and the Audit Committee.
+In 2019/20 Audit Committee Members were also provided with Risk Management training.